Homotopy finiteness of some DG categories from algebraic geometry: More on gluing

 where the number of components equals to $l.$ This proves the base of induction.

-Now assume that the statement of induction is proved for some $n.$ We prove it for $n+1.$ Assume that the first blow-up $f:X=Y_1\to Y$ has a smooth center $Z\subset Y.$ By Proposition \ref{prop:nonrat_centers}, there is $l>0$ such that for all $k\geq l$ the infinitesimal neighborhood $Z_k$ of $Z$ is a non-rational center of $Y$ with respect to $f.$ As in Subsection \ref{ssec:cat_blowup_sheaves} we have a DG category $\cD_{coh}(X,Z_l),$ and by Theorem \ref{th:main_localization} the DG functor is a localization, with kernel generated by one object.
+Now assume that the statement of induction is proved for some $n.$ We prove it for $n+1.$ Assume that the first blow-up $f:X=Y_1\to Y$ has a smooth center $Z\subset Y.$ By Proposition \ref{prop:nonrat_centers}, there is $l>0$ such that for all $k\geq l$ the infinitesimal neighborhood $Z_k$ of $Z$ is a nonrational locus of $Y$ with respect to $f.$ As in Subsection \ref{ssec:cat_blowup_sheaves} we have a DG category $\cD_{coh}(X,Z_l),$ and by Theorem \ref{th:main_localization} the DG functor is a localization, and $\ker(\pi_*)$ is generated by a single object.

 We would like to modify the DG category $\cD_{coh}(X,Z_l).$ Let us put $D:=f^{-1}(Z).$ Then $D_l=f^{-1}(Z_l).$ Let us take the nice ringed spaces $(D_l,\cA_{D_l})$ and $(Z_l,\cA_{Z_l}),$ associated to the triples $(D_l,I_D,l)$ and $(Z_l,I_Z,l)$ respectively.
 We have a commutative diagram